Friends of Hailey Park

 All Saints Church 1941 after the bombing

 _A local resident has sent us photographs of her aunt and uncle's wedding reception held at the Hailey Park bowls pavilion in December 1950.
 They had to marry in Llandaff Cathedral, as All Saints Church had been damaged in the war.
-They were last couple to marry in 1950 at the cathedral.
+They were the last couple to marry in 1950 at the cathedral.

-Her mother's family had lived in Andrews Road from about 1915 and they worked for the local employer Gwyn Nicholls trading as Victoria Laundry.
+Her mother's family had lived in Andrews Road from about 1915 and they worked for the local employer Gwyn Nicholls trading as the Victoria Laundry.

 Picture